farukalpay/Optimizer-Comparison-CNN/README.md

 This project uses the `psd-optimizer` package, which implements the Perturbed Saddle Descent (PSD) algorithm.
 The algorithm is described in:

-- Jin et al., 2017, "How to Escape Saddle Points Efficiently"
+- Alpay and Alakkad, 2025, "Escaping Saddle Points via Curvature-Calibrated Perturbations: A Complete Analysis with Explicit Constants and Empirical Validation" ([arXiv:2508.16540](https://arxiv.org/abs/2508.16540))
 - GitHub: https://github.com/farukalpay/PSD

 ## License